TheRealCodeBeard/ServerlessTwitterBot/STEP6.md

 Click this button and Cloud Shell will load at the bottom of the portal window.
 When this has finished you will end up with a cursor on a command line.

 > Note.
-If this is the first time using the cloud shell you will be prompted to create or select a storage account to use, if any any doubt simply take the defaults.
+If this is the first time using the Azure Cloud Shell you will be prompted to create or select a storage account to use, if any any doubt simply take the defaults.
 Should you want more options, Azure docs has [more information on this subject](https://docs.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage)

 There are detailed instructions on the [GitHub page relating to Service Principals](https://github.com/Azure/functions-action#using-azure-service-principle-for-rbac-as-deployment-credential).
 That you can read up on further should you wish to.